Samsung/tizen-docs/docs/application/native/guides/app-management/common-appcontrol.md

 ## Settings for Bluetooth

-The Bluetooth settings application control is supported in mobile applications only.
+The Bluetooth settings application control is supported in mobile and wearable applications.

 ### Showing Bluetooth Settings to Activate Bluetooth